 There’s also a handy report feature where you can set up daily, weekly or monthly reports where the most important data is sent straight to your inbox.

-StatCounter pricing is based on the log space that you need:
+Statcounter pricing is based on the log space that you need:

-It’s worth noting that StatCounter has been in business for 20 years, so it’s unlikely that they will go bust anytime soon.
+It’s worth noting that StatCounter has been in business for over 20 years, so it’s unlikely that they will go bust anytime soon.

 Gauges is a real-time analytics tool that tracks the most important traffic metrics.
 It allows you to see the number of unique visitors, the number of pageviews, top content, geographical data, etc.